novoda/notils/README.md

   - `AndroidUtils`, for showing the keyboard, checking running services, etc.
   - `ClassCaster` - to help with listeners between Activitys & Fragments
-  - No need to cast when referencing Views / Fragments
+  - No need to cast when finding Fragments
   - No need to double type your types when creating collections
   - Simple Fade animations in & out done for you
   - Simple `Log` to give to give automatic details of where the Log executed